UK accounting watchdog warns over bank audits

 “Weaknesses in the testing of loan impairment models and related assumptions were key issues,” the FRC said in the report.

-“Insufficient challenge of management or the failure to obtain further evidence to support provisioning judgements were common themes in the issues identified.”
+“Insufficient challenge of management or the failure to obtain further evidence to support provisioning judgments were common themes in the issues identified.”

-Britain’s big banks are all audited by one of the “Big Four” accounting firms, KPMG [KPMG.UL], Deloitte [DLTE.UL], PricewaterhouseCoopers (PwC) [PWC.UL] and EY [ERNY.UL].

-“The FRC’s report provides a balanced view of the focus and results of its inspection, and we agree with its overall conclusions and findings,” Deloitte said.

 Britain’s competition watchdog and the European Union are bringing in rules forcing companies to change accountants more frequently to avoid cozy relationships and failure by accountants to question what they are told by customers.